octospacc/sitoctt/en/note/2022-08-09-Controllare-Statistiche-Interessanti-Partizioni-Linux.md

 : The amount, in KB, of data written during the current session, i.e. since the last mount.
 Together with the value described just above, we can use this to know how much we have written in an active period of time (the current one).

 • **lifetime_write_kbytes**:
 : The amount, in KB, of data written since the partition was created.
-This information is particularly useful about microSDs, at least if you use them intensively like me.
+This information is particularly useful about microSD, at least if you use it intensively like me.
 It's also on F2FS.

 • **errors_count**:
 : The number of errors, I believe both in reading and writing, that occurred over time.
 Frequent errors can be a symptom of unreliable or simply degraded memory.